This page is subject to

 to say the Regional Manager had visited the Cemetery and agreed they

-to the existing stonework.
+disturbance to the existing stonework.

 They would make sure it was visited every 2 years, as per their maintenance